kerry0976/Class-Project-Report/README.md

 Project: **An Analysis of the Exit Problem Facing the Fed from Quantitative Easing on Inflation**

-Graduate Projects at University of Minnesota Twin Cities
+# University of Minnesota Twin Cities

 1) Robust Control - taught by Dale Enns